 A similar pattern is observed for the high-effort engagement outcome, although the interaction terms are not statistically significant.
 Among respondents who were purposefully exposed, the gap between the low- and high-attraction groups is 0.87, and the difference between the low-attraction group and its nearest neighbor is 0.35.
 By contrast, the comparable differences among respondents reporting incidental exposure are 2.04 and 1.28, respectively, which are substantially greater.
 These patterns are visualized in Figure 6.

-Taken together, these results provide evidence that incidental exposure widens (H3b) rather than closes (H3a) engagement gaps, although the evidence is relatively stronger for the overall engagement outcome, which includes low-effort behaviors, than for the high-effort outcome, which does not.1
+Taken together, these results provide evidence that incidental exposure appears to widen (H3b) rather than closes (H3a) engagement gaps, although the evidence is relatively stronger for the overall engagement outcome, which includes low-effort behaviors, than for the high-effort outcome, which does not.1

 Discussion

-We started with the premise that our expectations about baseline levels of political news exposure and engagement should be based not solely on demand-side factors such as political interest but rather on a range of both demand- and supply-side factors relevant to changes in information flows brought about by the widespread adoption and use of major digital media platforms.
+We started with the premise that our expectations about baseline levels of political news exposure and engagement should be based not solely on demand-side factors such as political interest but rather on both demand- and supply-side factors relevant to changes in digital news environments.
 Applying this logic, we developed Thorson’s (2020) ‘news attraction’ metaphor as an analytic concept that is characterized by a multivariate approach, with the assumption that interrelated dimensions of news attractiveness are manifest from a latent construct that can be measured and employed in statistical analysis.
-Doing so has provided some novel theoretical insights: The news-related preferences and habits of the news attraction groups are qualitatively different from one another; the equalizing effects on exposure may be non-linear; and there are major differences between exposure and engagement in terms of informational inequalities.
+Doing so has provided some novel theoretical insights: The news-related preferences and habits of the news attraction groups are qualitatively different from one another; the equalizing effects on exposure may be non-linear; and there are major differences between exposure and engagement from a news inequality perspective.